jglazar/jglazar.github.io/_projects/wq_project.md

 the WorldQuant Brain platform's excellent [📑 documentation][braindocs].

 You can check out all of my [📈 submitted alphas][alphas] in my notes on GitHub.
-Here are a few of my favorites:
+Below are a few of my favorites.
+The graphs show the alpha's profit on a $10M portfolio over a 5-year backtest from 2016 to 2021

 (1) Simple price reversion
 ```